 Pedro M Rodriguez Cruz

-- My DPhil work, under the supervision of Prof David Beeson and Dr Jacqueline Palace, consisted in the clinical and molecular characterisation of novel myasthenic syndromes, a group of heterogeneous disorders caused by mutations in genes encoding for proteins that are essential for neuromuscular transmission.
+- My DPhil work, under the supervision of Prof David Beeson and Prof Jacqueline Palace, consisted in the clinical and molecular characterisation of novel myasthenic syndromes, a group of heterogeneous disorders caused by mutations in genes encoding for proteins that are essential for neuromuscular transmission.

-Rodríguez Cruz PM. et al, (2015), Neurology, 85, 1043 - 1047
+Rodríguez Cruz PM. et al, (2019), Brain, 142, 1547 - 1560